 Either way the tuna ends up at the massive Tsukiji Fish Market in Tokyo…

-Australian Great White Shark Cage Diving – Neptune Islands
+Great White Shark Cage Diving – Neptune Islands

-Great Whites are found in significant numbers at the Neptune Islands because of the island’s of New Zealand Fur Seals.
+Great Whites are found in significant numbers at the Neptune Islands because of the island’s colony of New Zealand Fur Seals.

 The seal colony, said to be the largest in Australia, provides an abundant supply of exactly the sort of high-fat food the sharks prefer.

-Large male Great White Sharks can be seen all-year round at the Neptune’s but it is from April through to August when the seal pups born around the start of the year begin leaving the safety of land to feed for themselves, that the much larger female sharks are to be found there.
+Large male Great White Sharks can be seen all-year round at the Neptune’s.
+But it is from April through to August when the seal pups, born around the start of the year, begin leaving the safety of land to feed for themselves, that the much larger female sharks are to be found there.